 (j) any proposed new easement in gross or covenant in gross to affect the land that is a subject of the plan and the details of each person who is proposed to have the benefit of that easement or covenant.

-[Regulation 8 inserted in Gazette 16 Feb 2001 p.
+[Regulation 8 inserted: Gazette 16 Feb 2001 p.
 911.]

 9. Registrar may require a new plan if certain existing interests to be modified